 A fundamental part of Creighton's mission and a characteristic that distinguishes our University from others is service-learning.
 It is, in fact, our resolute focus and continuing effort that extends beyond the brick and mortar of our classrooms into the communities in which we live and serve.
 The monthly campus Service-Learning Newsletter features students, faculty and staff engaged in a variety of service and outreach programs.
 The publication includes a focus on community connections, conference information, recommended reading, and more.
 View past editions of the newsletter.

 President's Higher Education Community Service Honor Roll

 Creighton University is a member of the Metropolitan Area Coalition for Service-Learning (MACSL).
-The 2015-2016 theme is "Sustainability."
 The Coalition seeks to (1) increase collaboration and share selected service-learning programming among nine metro-area universities; (2) to offer coordinated programming on a selected topic each semester; and (3) to bring university and college resources to bear in educating students and the public about selected significant local, national and international issues.